allenai/allennlp/tutorials/how_to/visualizing_model_internals.md

-# Visualizing model internals in a live demo (BETA)
+# Visualizing model internals in a live demo

-We recently added an attention visualization to the live demo on [allennlp.org](http://demo.allennlp.org/machine-comprehension).
+We recently added an attention visualization to the live BiDAF demo on [allennlp.org](http://demo.allennlp.org/machine-comprehension).
 Here's what it looks like:

 ![demo screenshot](visualization_images/bidaf_attention_demo.png)

 The basic components here are reusable, so you can relatively easily get a similar demo for whatever model you're working on.
-This is still pretty rough, but if you're feeling adventurous, here's a guide to the changes you need to make to get a live demo that shows model internals, which we've found to be very helpful for understanding what parts of our models need fixing.
+This is a little bit more involved than some of our other how-tos, but if you're feeling adventurous, here's a guide to the changes you need to make to get a live demo that shows model internals, which we've found to be very helpful for understanding what parts of our models need fixing.

 ## Pre-requisites

-You need to have a demo of your model already running.
+1. You need to have a text in / text out demo of your model already running using our simple server.
 See the [tutorial on creating a demo](../getting_started/making_predictions_and_creating_a_demo.md) for how to do this.
-You'll also have to be using react to serve the demo, which means the simple server is out.
-You need to be using `python -m allennlp.run serve` instead of `python -m allennlp.service.server_simple` to run the server.
-Sorry, but we're not including instructions for that here.
-You can see instructions for running the main demo in the [demo README](../../demo/README.md), but you'll have to figure out how to either get the same thing running with your stand-alone demo or add your model to what's already there.
-I said this was still rough.

-You should also be at least vaguely familiar with [react](https://reactjs.org) and how JSX components work.
+2. We'll be using a react app to generate HTML and javascript for the fancier demo, so you need to have `npm` and `node.js` installed.
+There are plenty of guides for how to install these on the web, sometimes with one-line shell commands.
+On MacOS with homebrew, you can just run `brew install npm`.
+3. Some vague familiarity with [react](https://reactjs.org) and how JSX components work would be helpful, but we've tried to make it super simple to modify the react components even if you've never seen react before.
+You'll need to use javascript syntax, but again, even if you're not familiar with javascript, you should be able to get by with just making simple modifications to what's there.

 ## Model plumbing

+If your text in / text out demo already contains "text out" for all of the pieces of your model you want to display in your demo, you can skip this section.
+If not, keep reading.

 You need the model to output whatever information you want to display.
 We already return a dictionary from `Model.forward` containing whatever keys you want; you just need to be sure the